tweag/HaskellR/docs/inline-r-with-IHaskell.md

 ## Installation and use

-In order to install H with IHaskell you need to install IHaskell on the host, and `ihaskell-inline-r` wrapper.
+In order to install `inline-r` with IHaskell you need to install IHaskell on the host, and `ihaskell-inline-r` wrapper.

 We demonstrate how to use `inline-r` through a simple notebook.